Recommended Canon Lenses

 EF-S 10-18/4.5-5.6 IS STM: Good wide angle performance, especially when considering the small size, low weight and $300 price, but if you want exceptional wide angle performance in a small/light package then get the M with 11-22 IS.

-EF-S 55-250/4-5.6 IS STM: This latest telephoto kit zoom is cheap, small, light and delivers excellent image quality.
+EF-S 55-250/4-5.6 IS STM: The latest STM version of Canon's entry level telephoto kit zoom is cheap, small and light, but it delivers excellent image quality.
 So what's not to like?
-If you require extra range then consider the 70-300/4-5.6 IS non-"L" versions.
+If you require extra range then consider the 70-300/4-5.6 IS non-"L" versions, either the original or updated Mark II.
 The "L" version offers better performance at 300mm but isn't necessarily worth the extra cost, size and weight.
 If you require a faster aperture then consider the 70-200/4L IS or 70-200/2.8L IS II.
-Just keep in mind, that at f/8 the small, light and cheap 55-250 IS STM can hold its own with all of these larger, heavier and more expensive lenses, making the new 55-250 IS STM a must have for all Canon crop sensor users.
+Just keep in mind, that at f/8 the small, light and cheap 55-250 IS STM can hold its own with these larger, heavier and more expensive lenses, making the new 55-250 IS STM a must have for all Canon crop sensor users.
 Also note that the lens can be had for an even lower price when purchase as a bundle with a Canon body.

 EF-S 24/2.8 STM Pancake: Combined with the EF 40/2.8 STM pancake and 50/1.8 STM, you have a tiny and inexpensive but excellent prime lens kit.